feargalr/Daedalus/README.md

 # Daedalus

 Like its namesake, Daedalus builds things.
 This pipeline was built for metagenomic assembly and the identification of cross-reactive epitopes.
+Daedalus is a wrapper pipeline that orchestrates several established bioinformatics tools, and so we *strongly encourage* users cite the underlying software components appropriately in any resulting publications.

 ## **Overview**
 **Daedalus** is a bioinformatics pipeline that assembles metagenomes, predicts genes, and identifies cross-reactive epitopes from metagenomic data.
 It integrates: